 Heritage Lottery Fund

 Stewart Park was formerly the grounds of Marton Hall, a Victorian mansion built by Middlesbrough industrialist Henry Bolckow.
 The park also contains the birthplace of Captain James Cook.
-The land was bequeathed to the people of the town by Thomas Dorman Stewart in 1928 and, although Marton Hall burnt down in 1960, a loggia and garden temple survived, along with a boating lake, a magnificent stable block complex, large areas of mature woodland and a dramatic expanse of parkland.
+The land was bequeathed to the people of the town by Thomas Dormand Stewart in 1928 and, although Marton Hall burnt down in 1960, a loggia and garden temple survived, along with a boating lake, a magnificent stable block complex, large areas of mature woodland and a dramatic expanse of parkland.